NicholasVoris/Portfolio/README.md

 # Data Analyist

-This portfolio is a collection of projects that reflect my interests and growth as a data analyst as well as my case study from my certificate course.
+This portfolio is a collection of projects that reflect my interests and growth as a data analyst as well as my case study from my Google Data Analytics Professional Certificate.

 ## About me

-In my free time I like to take my car to car meets, try to break 100 in golf...one day, and explore North Carolina with my girl friend.
+In my free time I like to take my car to car meets, try to break 100 in golf...one day, and explore North Carolina with my girlfriend.

-#### Technical Skills: Python, SQL, R, Tableau, Excel, Google Spreadsheets

 ## Projects
 ### Bellabeat Case Study